 A little friskiness in the newsroom isn't the end of the world, but the apocalypse is nigh—and it's color-coded.

 As students spill out of their classes, a good half of the crowd is wearing one of these team shirts, girls and boys alike.
 I finally spot a friendly face in Janey, who's squeezed in the middle of a Team Rose pack.
-She struggles to reach me, faltering hand extended and I grab her just in time to pull her out before she's lost to the sea.
+She struggles to reach me, faltering hand extended and I pull her out just before she's lost to the sea.